comit/sonoff-bridge/Theo's-Tasmota-Tips.md

 ### 20170403 - Tasmota supported libraries in repository

-All Tasmota external libraries are available in the lib folder of the library.
+All Tasmota external libraries are available in the lib folder of the repository.

 To save as much code space as possible only these library versions are supported by Tasmota.
 See [Wiki](https://github.com/arendst/Sonoff-Tasmota/wiki/Prerequisite) for individual library installation.